 Daily bathing with lukewarm water is fine – bathing doesn’t dry the skin, it’s the evaporation of the water off your

-skin after you get out which results in dry skin.
-The key what is done during, and after the bath.
+skin after you get out of the bath (or shower) which results in dry skin.
+So the key is not how often you bathe, but